CHOICE Pain & Rehabilitation Center

 Physical Medicine, Rehabilitation and Pain Management located in Lanham, Hyattsville, Gaithersburg, Dundalk, Baltimore, Rosedale, Olney and Oxon Hill, MD

 Chronic pain all over your body may be a sign of fibromyalgia, which affects between 2-4% of American adults.
 For proper diagnosis and treatment of fibromyalgia, visit the pain management specialists at CHOICE Pain & Rehabilitation Center.
-Located in Lanham, Hyattsville, Gaithersburg, Dundalk and Pikesville, Maryland, the team provided specialized treatment for men and women throughout Maryland and Washington, D.C.
+Located in Olney, Rosedale, Hyattsville, Lanham, Gaithersburg, Dundalk, and Baltimore, Maryland, the team provided specialized treatment for men and women throughout Maryland and Washington, D.C.
 To schedule a visit, call the nearest office or use the online booking option.

 Fibromyalgia is a chronic condition that causes widespread pain throughout your muscles, ligaments, joints, and tendons, as well as fatigue and tender points all over your body.
 With fibromyalgia, slight pressure causes pain.
 While it’s more common among women, fibromyalgia can affect men, too.